 Income that is not taxable because of a treaty must be reported on a U.S. income tax return even though no income tax is due on the U.S. income tax return.

-6 Situations Where Foreign Students Don’t Need to File Tax Returns
+6 Situations Where International Students Don't Need to File Tax Returns

 Nonresident alien students may not need to file a tax return with the IRS if the only income came from five sources.

-Read on to learn more about the income and tax filing rules for foreign students and scholars.
+Read on to learn more about the income and tax filing rules for international students and scholars.

 Which Tax Form Should Alien Students Use?

 If you must file a tax return, you might wonder which form to use.
 The answer to that question is easy depending on whether the IRS considers you a Resident Alien or Nonresident Alien.
 People on U.S. soil who are not U.S. citizens are considered aliens.